9 Fun Activities That will Help Your Kids Learn the Alphabet

 I know that I like a little variety when I learn.
 How about you?

-There is no need for you to search all over Pinterest for a bunch of activities that will interest your kids as they learn the alphabet.
+You do not need to search all over Pinterest for activities that will interest your kids as they learn the letters of the alphabet.

-Today, I’m excited to tell you about the 9 different letter activities that are included in my Super Alphabet Bundle.
-The wide variety of activities are great for in the classroom or for parents to do at home.
+Today, I’m excited to tell you about the 9 different letter activities that are included in my Alphabet Bundle.
+The wide variety of activities are great in the classroom literacy centers or for parents to do at home.

 They will give you the opportunity to work on alphabet knowledge in many different ways with your kids.